Ultra-Plankton/artist-tracker/README.md

 ├── config.py            # Configuration settings
 ├── requirements.txt     # Python dependencies
 ├── .env.template        # Environment variables template
+├── archive/             # Archived experimental scripts & docs
 └── README.md           # This file
 ```

+### Archived tools

+Some experimental or one-off helper scripts were moved to the `archive/` folder to keep the repository root cleaner.
+See `ARCHIVE.md` for details about what was moved and why.

 ## Example Output